cnabio/duffle/docs/101-bundle-json.md

     - metadata: Holds fields that are not used in validation
       - description: A user-friendly description of the parameter

-Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names _may_ begin with a digit (approximately `[A-Z0-9_]+`).
+Parameter names (the keys in `parameters`) should ideally conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names _may_ begin with a digit (approximately `[A-Z0-9_]+`).

 For convenience, if lowercase characters are used in parameter names, they will be automatically capitalized.
 This effectively makes parameter names case-insensitive.